 Walk-in bathtubs have heavy duty sealing (around the doors).
 The seal prevents water from seeping out when the tub is full of water.
 Walk-in tubs typically drain faster than traditional tubs too.
 This ensures that users don't have to sit around for long periods of time (waiting for the water to drain out).

 What is a Walk-In Bathtub?

-A walk-in tub is bathtub with a door and seat that allows users to bathe safely at home.
+A walk-in tub is a bathtub with a door and seat that allows users to bathe safely at home.
 With a low threshold entry, typically a few inches high, these products allow users to walk into their bathtub instead of navigating the high edge of a traditional bathtub.

-Walk-in tubs are also unique, because the molded seat enables bathers to enjoy a bath in an upright, seated position while submerged in water for a therapeutic soak.
+Walk-in tubs are also unique because the molded seat enables bathers to enjoy a bath in an upright, seated position while submerged in water for a therapeutic soak.

 These bathtubs have twice the depth of conventional bathtubs.
-Compared to regular tubs, where the user is commonly in a lying down position, walk in tubs are key for anyone with limited mobility or who cannot get up easily from in a slippery tub.
+Compared to regular tubs, where the user is commonly in a lying down position, walk-in tubs are key for anyone with limited mobility or who cannot get up easily from in a slippery tub.